 Karan’s litigation practice focuses on representing clients in actions filed in U.S. district courts across the country and at the International Trade Commission.
 He has substantial experience in all major aspects of litigation, including pre-suit diligence, managing discovery, deposing fact and expert witnesses, conducting cross-examination of witnesses at trial, and pre-trial and post-trial briefing.
-In his litigation practice, Karan has experience working with various technologies, such as microlithography and optics, portable device power management, object-relational mapping technology, microprocessor design and operation, digital image processing technology, cellular communication standards, audio and video decoding technologies, and consumer electronics (e.g., televisions, mobile phones, tablets).
+In his litigation practice, Karan has experience working with various technologies, such as microlithography and optics, portable device power management, object-relational mapping technology, search engine algorithms, microprocessor design and operation, digital image and video processing technology, cellular communication standards, audio and video decoding technologies, and consumer electronics (e.g., televisions, mobile phones, tablets).

 At the PTAB, Karan has successfully represented both patent owners and petitioners in post-grant proceedings.
 In addition to petition and brief drafting in these proceedings, Karan specializes in developing high-level case strategies and legal theories for his clients.